suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

 - 🔭 I'm currently working as an AWS Cloud Network Engineer @ Samsara & am also a part-time firefighter. 🚒
-- 🌱 At the moment I'm trying to master Golang.
+- 🌱 At the moment I'm learning Kubernetes
 - ⚡ In my free time I try to give back to the community by contributing to open-source projects, mentoring people & writing blog posts.